-It is important that your doctor prescribes prenatal vitamins from the Maternity Vitamins Formulary and will be funded up to a cut-off of R165 per month.
+It is important that your doctor prescribes prenatal vitamins from the Maternity Vitamins Formulary For more information on the Maternity Vitamins, contact the GEMS Maternity call centre on 0860 004 367 or visit www.gems.gov.za.
 Additional vitamins that are not part of the formulary list may incur additional out of pocket costs.